 Air pop some popcorn, then drizzle with a little bit of avocado or olive oil and some sea salt.

 2. Trail Mix

 Trail mix is expensive to buy but cheap(er) & easy to make.
-Mix and match different nuts, dried fruits, cereals, and even popcorn.
+Mix and match in a bowl of different nuts, dried fruits, cereals, and even popcorn.

 3. Nut Butter Apple Slice Sandwiches

-Nut butter is a great source of protein and healthy fats.
-Definitely a must in these bite-size sammies.
+Nut butter, peanut butter and almond butter are great sources of protein and healthy fats.
+Definitely a must for these bite-size sammies.

 4. Greek Yogurt With Granola

 Greek yogurt is full of protein and very filling.
 Add a dab of honey to make it less tart and throw in some delicious granola bar.

 Make these chocolate-dipped, frozen banana skewers ahead of time.
 Satisfying as both snacks and dessert.